 Patients with ITP often exhibit purpura (purple bruises) on the skin and mucous membranes and petechiae (red or purple dots) on the skin.

-The abbreviation ITP has been defined in various ways: "immune thrombocytopenic purpura," "idiopathic thrombocytopenic purpura," and, most recently, "immune thrombocytopenia," though all these variations refer to the same underlying disease.5
+The abbreviation ITP has been defined in various ways: "immune thrombocytopenic purpura," "idiopathic thrombocytopenic purpura," and, most recently, "immune thrombocytopenia," though all these variations refer to the same underlying disease.10

 There are 3 forms of ITP: newly diagnosed, persistent, and chronic.
 Newly diagnosed lasts 3 months or less.
 Persistent lasts from 3 to 12 months.
-Acute lasts 12 months or longer.9
+Chronic lasts 12 months or longer.11

-Treatments include corticosteroids, intravenous immunoglobulin (IVIg), intravenous anti-D immunoglobulin, rituximab, splenectomy, or newer medicines like eltrombopag and romiplostim.
-Platelet transfusions may be needed in severe cases.6,8 See About ITP for additional information on IVIg therapy.
+Treatments include corticosteroids, intravenous immunoglobulin (IVIg), intravenous anti-D immunoglobulin, rituximab, or newer medicines like eltrombopag and romiplostim.
+Platelet transfusions may be needed in severe cases.11,13 See About ITP for additional information on IVIg therapy.